vikchupak/AWS/services/databases/index.md

       - Usually you don’t need it because the cluster and reader endpoints abstract scaling
       - Aurora Serverless v2 can automatically scale ACUs up/down, so instance endpoints may change dynamically
 - **RDS proxy - Proxy for RDS connection pool**
-  - Works with provisioned RDS and Aurora instances
+  - Works with RDS and Aurora